vearlen/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 merge_features - ALL DATA MERGED (QUESTION 1)

-merged_features_selected - ALL DATA with mean and standard deviation (QESTION 2-4)
+merged_features_selected - ALL DATA with mean and standard deviation (QUESTION 2-4)

 average_persubj_peractivity - new tidy data with average for each variable
-                              by subject and activity
+                              by subject and activity (QUESTION 5)